Ferrohound/Dungeon/README.md

 ## Compilation

-Example compilation using MSYS2 MinGW-w64
+Example compilation using MSYS2 MinGW-w64 (note that you need to use the mingw built cmake for the below to work)
 ```
 cmake . -G "MSYS Makefiles" -D build_demo=TRUE
 make